snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 :file:`<response_descriptor>.coords`.
-In the case of field data from physical experiments used to calibrate field data from simulation experiments, the specification is more involved: the user should refer to the Dakota Reference manual to get the syntax.
-Note that at this time, field responses may be specified by the user as outlined above.
+In the case of field data from physical experiments used to calibrate field data from simulation experiments, the specification is more involved: the user should refer to the :dakkw:`responses` keywords for specific syntax.
 All methods can handle field data, but currently the calibration methods are the only methods specialized for field data, specifically they interpolate the simulation field data to the experiment field